-Funding from the U.S. Environmental Protection Agency (EPA), matched by state dollars, provides for a toll-free radon hotline (800-RADON GAS/800-723-6642) that citizens can call to get information on the health risk, how to test, how to interpret results, how to reduce elevated radon levels, etc. Literature is distributed free of charge, and program staff can help locate do-it-yourself test kits, professional testers, and radon reduction contractors.
+Funding from the U.S. Environmental Protection Agency (USEPA), matched by state dollars, provides for a toll-free radon hotline (800-RADON GAS/800-723-6642) that citizens can call to get information on the health risk, how to test, how to interpret results, how to reduce elevated radon levels, etc. Literature is distributed free of charge, and program staff can help locate do-it-yourself test kits, professional testers, and radon mitigation contractors.

-Radon was first recognized as an indoor environmental health concern in the mid-1980s, and media coverage of the issue both enlightened and alarmed the public.
-The Michigan Department of Public Health (MDPH) Division of Radiological Health (DRH) found itself inundated with inquiries from concerned citizens who wanted to know about the health risk, how to test their homes, and what could be done if elevated radon levels were found.
+Radon was first recognized as an indoor environmental health concern in the mid-1980s.
+Media coverage at the time was both enlightened and alarming, causing the state agencies to be swamped with calls from people wanting to know more about radon.
+Residents wanted to know the health effects from radon, how to test for radon, and what could be done to fix things if elevated levels were found.

-In 1990 MDPH entered the federally funded State Indoor Radon Grant (SIRG) program with an application to conduct a second survey, this one aimed at determining the extent and magnitude of radon levels in the public school environment.
-Radon levels were measured in rooms in more than 385 school buildings across the state during the 1991 school year.
-While fewer than 3 percent of the rooms showed radon levels greater than the 4 pCi/l guideline, as many as one in four buildings had at least one room with an elevated radon level.
+In June 1989, the MDPH secured a State Indoor Radon Grant (SIRG) to evaluate radon levels in public schools across Michigan.
+The survey was conducted in 1991 measuring radon levels in more than 385 school buildings across the Michigan.
+While fewer than three percent of the rooms tested showed radon levels greater than the 4 pCi/l, as many as one in four buildings had at least one room with an elevated radon level.